Umuzi-org/ACN-syllabus/content/topics/tilde/understanding-the-review-column/_index.md

 On Tilde you will notice that this card is asking for a link submission. **Please don't worry about submitting a link**

-## Check your understanding!
+## Please answer the following questions:

-- If you are learning to code, when should you put your repo card into the review column?
+1. If you are learning to code, when should you put your repo card into the review column?
-- What is the priority of a student who owes reviews to their peers?
+2. What is the priority of a student who owes reviews to their peers?
-- Why is it important to have high standards when reviewing other people's work?
+3. Why is it important to have high standards when reviewing other people's work?
-- What should you do if there are multiple issues with a project submission?
+4. What should you do if there are multiple issues with a project submission?
-- What are the benefits of participating in the review process?
+5. What are the benefits of participating in the review process?
-- What should you do if a staff member disagrees with your review?
+6. What should you do if a staff member disagrees with your review?
-- What are the consequences of marking something as competent and a staff member marking it as not yet competent?
+7. What are the consequences of marking something as competent and a staff member marking it as not yet competent?
-- How should you prioritize which cards to review first?
+8. How should you prioritize which cards to review first?

+## How to submit your work

+Please follow the following instructions to submit your work:

+{{< contentlink path="project-submission-instructions/markdown-questions" >}}